Elegant, thoughtful, current without being gimmicky and immaculately presented, Mary’s Hand is a 70-minute rebuke to the UK’s major opera companies.

 Above all, Mary was driven by the wish to be a good monarch and her deep conviction that she needed to restore England to the Church of Rome.
 Her marriage to the Catholic Philip II of Spain promised to resolve many of these issues at a stroke, but Mary played her cards badly and paid a high public and personal price.

 Mary’s dress is a replica of the dress worn in her portrait by Hans Eworth (right).
 It was important that the dress and undergarments should be as historically accurate as possible in appearance and construction, while accommodating the additional requirements of ongoing performances.
-Our designers preserved aspects of the portrait’s painterliness as well as employing modern construction techniques to enable the dress to function performatively within the action of the show.
+Our designers, Andie Scott & Sophie Meyer, preserved aspects of the portrait’s painterliness as well as employing modern construction techniques to enable the dress to function performatively within the action of the show.
 Key items of jewellery shown in the portrait image were also re-created.

 Following a successful crowdfunding campaign in April 2018, we secured the support necessary to finish the dress as intended.
 There are more images, like those below, from the various stages of preparation of the dress on our social media sites (principally Twitter & Instagram) as well as a video from a final fitting on Facebook.

-Mary’s Hand runs for approximately one hour without interval.
-It will be performed on
+Mary’s Hand runs for approximately 75 minutes without interval.
+It will next be performed on

 - 27 April 2019 (7.30pm) in the Music in Pinner Series